mdancho84/mdancho84.github.io/_posts/2016-8-7-CustomerSegmentationPt1.md

 ## Manipulating the Data Frame <a class="anchor" id="manipulating-data"></a>

 Next, we need a data manipulation plan of attack to implement clustering on our data.
 We'll user our hypothesis to guide us.
 First, we'll need to get the data frame into a format conducive to clustering bike models to customer id's.
 Second, we'll need to manipulate price into a categorical variables representing high/premium and low/affordable.
-Last, we'll need to scale the bike model quantities purchased by customer so the k-means algorithm weights the purchases of each customer evenly.
+Last, we'll need to scale the bike model quantities purchased by customer so the $$k$$-means algorithm weights the purchases of each customer evenly.

 We'll tackle formatting the data frame for clustering first.
 We need to spread the customers by quantity of bike models purchased.